runsy/juanchi_website/backend/logs/home_server.md

 So I needed not only a nice and pretty frontend, but also a backend that could read .md files.

+## Make Raspberry Boot from a USB Stick

+SD cards have caused me many problems in the past, because of data loss due to corruption.
+Also it has to be a fast one, Class 10 at least.

+Better to boot the Raspberrian from a pendrive.
+In the console:

+`sudo -E rpi-eeprom-config --edit`

+The boot order should be:

+`BOOT_ORDER=0xf41`

+Then reboot:

+`sudo reboot`

+This means: firstly try to boot from USB (4) and as second option from SD (1).

 ## First Steps

 I did it all in two folders: *frontend* and *backend*, inside a *react_app* dir.
 And I started to install things.

+The first thing to do was to install *Node.js* and *npm* packages on Linux.

 - In frontend, in the "react-app" dir: